-The Television Writers Vault is honored to have Mr.
+The Television Writers Vault is pleased to have Mr.

 Paul Gilbert, Senior Vice-President of International